 Later Hamilton became the first Secretary of the Treasury (under President Washington) and started our whole financial system as well as a national bank as well as founding the U.S. Mint.
 Hamilton advocated for a strong national government as well as an industrial country (Jefferson advocated strong state government and farming communities).
-Hamilton died in a dual with then Vice President Aaron Burr (the US would have to wait many years for a VP to shoot someone again).
+Hamilton died in a dual with then Vice President Aaron Burr (the US would have to wait many years for a VP to shoot someone again)

-Great achievements for a bastard boy (a real black mark during the 1700’s) and a so called “Jew” (he learned Hebrew).
 While the first half of the “Alexander Hamilton” is immensely interesting, the second half is much more vivid, most likely due to the political vilifying which took place in the early stages of forming the country (and you thought today’s political races were nasty).
 The image shaping of Thomas Jefferson has done Hamilton huge amounts of damage in the eyes of American history, but Mr. Chernow overturns these vilifications by using… the facts.

 ‘‘Many of these slaveholding populists were celebrated by posterity as tribunes of the common people, Meanwhile, the self-made Hamilton, a fervent abolitionist and a staunch believer in meritocracy, was villainized in American history textbooks as an apologist of privilege and wealth.”